 We’ve all paid a similar price for our plane tickets yet somehow we’ve been content sitting wherever we’re told and then are elated when we receive a free bag of pretzels and a 4oz glass of water.
 Our expectations must change.

 Do healthier and happier nurses make for healthier and happier patients?

 Would a top graduate from a high school decide that nursing and caring for human beings is more valuable than creating the next cat cafe or an Uber for puppies on demand?
-Maybe, if we spent time treating nurses, who are arguably one of the most underserved professions the same way we treat people who dial for dollars, we could attract top talent and change the perception of what nursing is and can be.
+Maybe- if we spent time treating nurses, who arguably comprise of one of the most underserved professions, the same way we treat people who dial for dollars, we could attract top talent and change the perception of what nursing is and can be.
 Do healthier and happier nurses make for healthier and happier patients?
-Because if people are healthier and happier, the world is a better place.
+The evidence is clear.
+Because if people are healthier and happier, I think the world can be a better place.

 Unfortunately, Google-y perks are not built into the budgets that compensate us.

 Those in charge of crunching numbers for revenue optimization don’t allocate dollars for sleep pods, free coffee, commuter buses, or even an occasional catered lunch.
 Heck, you don’t even want to know how much I shell out for parking (honestly, I don’t want to know either).
 We were beyond excited to have a toaster, Keurig machine (to use our own pods with), 100-square foot (windowless) break room, industrial sized fridge, and lockable lockers upon moving to our brand new hospital just over 3 years ago.
 I just don’t know how and when our expectations and the bar were set so low.